How a Freelancer's Problem Became Software

 What HintCraft Became

 Every feature in HintCraft exists because of a specific problem Kate or I ran into.
-Personality assessment came from the tool breaking when someone who was not me tried to use it.
-AI-powered preparation came from friends asking us for the same advice over and over.
-Goal setting, because most people apply without any real plan.
+Personality assessment, because the tool broke when someone who was not me tried to use it.
+AI-powered preparation, because friends asked us for the same advice on a loop.
+Goal setting, because most people apply without a plan.
+And because motivation is fragile.
+Willpower is fragile.
+Anything that depends on you feeling sharp on a Tuesday afternoon will fail you on the Tuesday afternoon that matters.
+The bet that pays is a habit, or a system.
+Goals on paper, weekly check-ins, the next action sitting on the screen when you open the laptop.
+The tool does the remembering so your willpower does not have to.
 Contact management, because weak ties are too valuable to lose track of.
 Company database, because brands matter and researching them takes time.
-Application tracking, because the best roles often hide behind the ones actually advertised.
+Application tracking, because the best roles often hide behind the ones advertised.
 Structured practice, because interviewing is a skill and skills improve with repetition.

 The Tool I Wished I Had

 We did not build HintCraft because the world needed another AI product.
-We built it because we kept watching the same problem produce the same wrong outcomes: capable people getting passed over for opportunities they earned, while less qualified candidates with better self-presentation walked away with offers.
+We built it because we kept watching capable people lose to less qualified candidates with better self-presentation, and that gap has a name.
+It is not talent.
+It is preparation that survives contact with a nervous human in a room.

 The interview process is imperfect.
-Perhaps it always will be.
+It probably always will be.
 But the gap between doing good work and describing good work is not a character flaw.
 It is a preparation problem.
-And preparation problems have solutions.
+Preparation problems have solutions.

-HintCraft is the tool I wished I had when I started freelancing.
-Rebuilt so it works for people who think nothing like me.
-That, perhaps, is the most important sentence in this entire article.
+HintCraft is the tool I wished I had when I started freelancing, rebuilt so it works for people who think nothing like me.